WOODLAND LETTUCE

 Click on each photo thumbnail to enlarge.

-This native biennial grows up to 10 feet tall with numerous flower heads.
-The lower leaves, up to 10 inches long, are deeply cut with triangular apexes (D).
-The upper leaves are smaller and lance-shaped.
-The flowers, about 1/2 inch across, have about 15 blue (sometimes white) ray florets (A,B).
-The seeds have “parachutes” of white, shiny hairs.
-Compared to the similar Blue Lettuce (Lactuca pulchella), this lettuce has more branches and flower heads only half as large.
+This native annual or biennial grows up to 10 feet tall with numerous, often as many as 100, flower heads (D).
+The lower leaves, up to 10 inches long, are deeply cut with triangular apexes (E).
+Upper leaves are smaller and may be either lobed or unlobed.
+Both stem and leaves contain a milky white sap.
+The small flowers, about 1/2 inch across, have up to 15 blue (sometimes white) ray florets (A,B).
+Flowers emerge from a cone-shaped to cylindrical structure of overlapping bracts (phyllaries) with purplish tips that persist at the base of the flower after it opens (C).
+The seeds have “parachutes” of white, shiny hairs (F).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.